 To begin with, that’s not really your mistake.
 The healing process is a finicky mistress, and complications might occur even if you’ve taken additional precautions.
 When a crust (or lymph, as professionals call it) develops on the top of the piercing, just immerse a cotton swab in saline water to dissolve the sore and brush it off with a fresh napkin.

 What should you do when my dermal piercing develops an infection?

 If it’s in poor shape, consult a medical practitioner right away.
-However, if it is only a bit red, devote some more attention to your upkeep, but that should begin to recover.
-There are several tries and convince indicators that things are not working as intended, such as it becoming slick and yellow, developing red lines, an irritation, inflammation, nasty scar or the skin becoming heated and tight all around the hole or developing a red lump.
+However, if it is only a bit red, devote some more attention to your upkeep.
+But that should begin to recover.
+There are several tries and convince indicators that things are not working as intended.
+For example, it becoming slick and yellow, developing red lines, an irritation, inflammation, nasty scar or the skin becoming heated and tight all around the hole or developing a red lump.

 Scarring affects certain individuals more often than others.
 If you’ve had a genetic history of keloid scarring, that is, an excess of widespread scar tissue, this piercing may not be for you.
 Nevertheless, if it’s hypertrophy scarring, that’s a different story.
-If you have almost any flat surface, shorter scars that are close to the very same color as your skin, you can use tea tree oil or jojoba oil to decrease the scar only after piercings have been withdrawn.
-When you do not want to scar, ensure that the anchor is taken neatly and effectively and that the small incision is maintained clean.
+If you have almost any flat surface, shorter scars that are close to the very same color as your skin, you can use tea tree oil or jojoba oil.
+It can decrease the scar only after piercings have been withdrawn.
+When you do not want to scar, ensure that the anchor is taken neatly and effectively.
+Also maintain the cleanliness of the small incision.